-Did you know, there’s some sleep inducing foods that can help you to doze off at night.
+Did you know, there are some sleep inducing foods that can help you to doze off at night.
 If you aren’t sleeping well, you might want to review the food you have before bedtime.
 Foods containing caffeine and stimulants will keep you up all night, but others will aid sleep.

 A few specific nuts are ideal as a pre-bedtime snack.
 Almonds for example are packed with magnesium, which can help you get some quality sleep.
 According to a study by the Journal of Orthomolecular Medicine, if you are lacking magnesium, it’s harder to remain asleep.
 Walnuts can also help you sleep as they contain tryptophan, a sleep-enhancing amino acid.
 They may help you fall asleep quicker because they contain melatonin.
 Pistachio nuts can also aid sleep as they contain B6 which assists with making melatonin and serotonin.